It’s a Ukrainian Mushroom Soup. After you take the first sip of it, you’ll instantly feel cozy and warm. Classic autumn

-Since this soup contains dairy, it’s not advisable to freeze it.
+Since this soup contains dairy, it’s not advisable not to freeze it.

 More cozy soups for fall and winter

 Ukrainian Mushroom Soup

 - Heat 2 tablespoon of olive oil in a large non-stick pan and over medium heat.
 Add onion and carrot and sauté stirring from time to time until onion is translucent, about 5-7 minutes.